thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **getCustomAccessToken**
 > AccessToken getCustomAccessToken(getCustomAccessTokenRequest)

   Version: 10.4.0.cl or later   Gets an authentication token with custom rules and security attributes and creates a full session in ThoughtSpot for a given user.
 By default, the token obtained from ThoughtSpot remains valid for 5 mins.
 To add a new user and assign privileges during auto creation, you need `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source is required.
 To assign security attributes with filter rules and Parameters to the JWT token, you\'ll need administrator privileges and edit access to the data source (Worksheet or Model).
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source is required.  #### Usage guidelines  You can generate the token for a user by providing a `username` and `password`, or by using the cluster’s `secret_key`.
 To generate a `secret_key` on your cluster, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: When both `password` and `secret_key` are included in the API request, `password` takes precedence.
 If Multi-Factor Authentication (MFA) is enabled on your instance, the API login request with basic authentication (`username`  and `password` ) returns an error.
 You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.  ##### Attribute-Based Access Control (ABAC) with tokens  To implement Attribute-Based Access Control (ABAC) and assign security entitlements to users during session creation, you can generate a token with custom filtering rules and Parameters in the `filter_rules` and `parameter_values` array respectively.
 These attributes can be configured to persist on a specific set of objects for user sessions initiated using the token.
 Once defined, the rules are added to the user\'s `access_control_properties` object, after which all sessions will use the persisted values.
 Specify the object type as `LOGICAL_TABLE`.
-The `LIVEBOARD` and `ANSWER` object types are not supported.
 For more information, see [ABAC via tokens Documentation](https://developers.thoughtspot.com/docs/api-authv2#_get_tokens_with_custom_rules_and_filter_conditions).  ##### Just-in-time provisioning  For just-in-time user creation and provisioning, define the following attributes:  * `auto_create` * `username` * `display_name` * `email` * `groups`  Set `auto_create` to `true` if the user is not available in ThoughtSpot.
 If the user already exists in ThoughtSpot and the `auto_create` parameter is set to `true` in the API request, the user properties such as the display name, email, Org and group assignment will not be updated with new values.
+If `auto_create` is set to `true`, it won\'t create formula variables and hence won\'t be applicable for `variable_values`.
 For more information, see [Just-in-time provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning).  ##### Important point to note All options in the token creation APIs that define access to the content in ThoughtSpot will do so during the token creation and not when the token is being used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.
-Persist options such as  `APPEND`, `REPLACE`, `RESET` will persist security parameters on the user profile when the token is created, while Persist option `NONE` will not persist anything but will be honoured in the session.
+Persist options such as  `APPEND`, `REPLACE`, `RESET` will persist security parameters on the user profile when the token is created, while Persist option `NONE` will not persist anything but will be honoured in the session.  ##### Formula Variables Before using variables_values, variables must be created using Create Variable API with type as Formula_Variable (/api/rest/2.0/template/variables/create) The persist_option RESET and NONE cannot be used when variable_values are provided in the request.
+If you are working with variable_values, you must use other (APPEND, REPLACE) supported modes.
+If you want to use RESET or NONE, do not pass any variable_values.
+In such cases, variable_values will remain unaffected.
+When using object_id with variable_values, models are supported.

 ### Example